GuoyanZhao-Lab/VRMOD/README.md

 # MrMOD
-Mammalian Regulatory Module Detector (MrMod), an algorithm to predict cis-regulatory modules in the mammalian genomes.
+Mammalian Regulatory Module Detector (MrMod), an algorithm to accurately predict cis-regulatory modules in the mammalian genomes.